 Next, look at her from the side.
 Is her belly hanging down and rounded?
-Some cats at a healthy weight naturally have a little “pouch” hanging down, so feel to see if it’s skin or if it’s fat.
+Some cats at a healthy weight naturally have a little “pouch” hanging down (called the primordial pouch), so feel to see if it’s skin or if it’s fat.
 If it swings easily from side to side when she walks, it’s probably just skin.

 Finally, feel her ribs and along her spine.
-You want to be able to feel the ribs without pressing too hard.
+You want to be able to feel the ribs easily without pressing too hard.
 The same goes for the spine.
-This doesn’t mean you should be able to see the ribs or spine – that would mean your cat is underweight – but she shouldn’t be buried under excessive fat.
+This doesn’t mean you should be able to see the ribs or spine—that would mean your cat is underweight—but she shouldn’t be buried under excessive fat.

-If your examination suggests your cat is overweight, it’s important to start helping her immediately.
+If your examination suggests your cat is overweight, it’s important to start helping her with weight loss immediately.

 7 Ways to Help Your Cat Lose Weight

-While it can be daunting trying to figure out how to help a cat lose weight, there are many different things you can do.
-Here’s how to help your cat lose weight and keep it off:
+While it can be daunting trying to figure out how to help a cat lose those extra pounds, there are many different things you can do.
+Here’s how to help your cat shed those extra pounds and keep it off:

 1. Talk to your veterinarian.

 Your veterinarian is the best person to determine if your cat is overweight.
 They also can make sure there aren’t any serious medical conditions that are contributing to your kitty’s extra pounds.
-If your veterinarian determines that your cat needs to lose weight, he or she can discuss a diet plan with you and also tell you exactly how much weight your cat needs to lose.
+If your veterinarian determines that your cat needs to lose weight, he or she can discuss a weight loss program or diet plan with you and also tell you how to help your cat lose weight slowly, safely, and effectively.

-Pet parents may be reluctant to spend money on a veterinary visit when their cat isn’t sick, but getting your feline friend help now can save money later by preventing many obesity-related illnesses.
+Pet parents may be reluctant to spend money on a veterinary visit when their cat isn’t sick, but getting your feline friend help now can save money later by preventing many illnesses related to abnormal weight gain.